I offer my elbow, tap yours with mine, it means hello.

 “No, I don’t think you will.”

 He’s looking at his phone, says

 “OK.”
-My wife Brook and I are staying the night at my parents’ place in Illinois.
+My wife and I are staying the night at my parents’ place.
 They will watch our dog Hugo for us.
-Early tomorrow we will drive back across the river to the St. Louis airport.
+Early tomorrow we will drive to the airport.

 “Say please and thanks.”

 “I mean, don’t get upset with people.
 Just keep your comments to yourself.”

 Alright, I’ll do that, it’s good advice really.
 Why not?
 I’ve got a lot to lose.
 As much as anybody.